Sweet Potato Corn Chowder

 • 1 pound frozen or canned corn

-• 1 Serrano chile, chopped, seeds removed
+• 1 serrano chile, chopped, seeds removed

 • 1 tablespoon ground cumin